gmgu/study-cuda/5_warp/README.md

 - a block is composed of warps
 - a warp is composed of 32 threads (if the number of threads in a block is less than 32, the rest of the threads are stalled)
 - all (unstalled) threads in a warp execute the same code in parallel (single instruction multiple thread)
-- a thread in a warp stalls if there is a branch divergence.
+- some threads in a warp stalls during branch divergence.
-- more warps can be executed in parallel with fewer registers (and shared memory) used per thread. (the number of warps in a streaming processor depends on the amount of resource a warp use)
+- more warps can be executed in parallel with fewer registers (and shared memory) used per thread.
+In other words, the number of warps in a streaming processor depends on the amount of resource a warp use.